hohmannr/bubblified/README.md

 #### Fancy Bubbles

 Fancy bubbles are in the style of the default `git_bubble`.
 They consist of multiple segments for which the text and the background can be colored individually.
-Define a custom function that echos the bubble's content
+Define a custom function that echos the bubble's content.

 ```
 foo () {